Spring3/website/src/content/starbot/index.md

 description: Link aggregator for slack with a centralized access to them through slack messages or the dashboard
 marker: link
 tags:
-  - slack
-  - bot
+  - Bot
-  - react
+  - React
-  - ssr
+  - SSR
-  - node.js
+  - Node.js
-  - docker
+  - Docker
   - styled-components
   - WIP
 images:
   - ./starbot1.png
-  - ./starbot1.gif
 ---

 A link aggregator for Slack workspace.
 Ever had a feeling like someone posted a really interesting link but you didn't have time to read it at that same moment?
 This project provides you a slack bot and a dashboard at the same place.